dell/csm-docs/content/docs/getting-started/installation/offline/helm.md

 ### Perform either a Helm installation or Operator installation

-Now that the required images are available and the Helm Charts/Operator configuration updated, you can proceed by following the usual installation procedure as documented either via [Helm](../../../deployment/helm/drivers/installation) or [Operator](../../../deployment/csmoperator/#installation).
+Now that the required images are available and the Helm Charts/Operator configuration updated, you can proceed by following the usual installation procedure as documented.

 *NOTES:*
 1. Offline bundle installation is only supported with manual installs i.e. without using Operator Lifecycle Manager.